fenok/react-router-typesafe-routes/README.md

         // By default, path params are inferred from the pattern.
         "user/:id",
         {
             // We can override some or all path params.
+Here, we override 'id'.
-            // We override id and specify that a parsing error will be thrown.
+            // We specify that an error will be thrown in case of an absent/invalid param.
+            // WARNING: Usually you shouldn't throw.
             params: { id: number().defined() },
             // These are search params.
-            // We specify a fallback to use in case of a parsing error.
+            // We specify a default value to use in case of an absent/invalid param.
-            searchParams: { infoVisible: boolean().defined(false) },
+            searchParams: { infoVisible: boolean().default(false) },
             // These are state fields, which are similar to search params.
-            // We use default parsing behavior, so a parsing error will result in undefined.
+            // By default, 'undefined' is returned in case of an absent/invalid param.
             state: { fromUserList: boolean() },
             // These are allowed hash values.
             // We could also use hashValues() to indicate that any hash is allowed.